fabiolamariapina/100-days-of-code/log.md

   - Classes & Interfaces
     - Inheritance, Overriding properties & the "protected" modifier, Getters & Setters, Static Methods & Properties, Singletons & Private Constructors, Classes: A Summary, Quiz 5: Classes
 - Leetcode (mostly studying problems and watching explanation on youtube)

+# Day 49: February 22, 2021

+**Thoughts**
+What I focused on today:

+- Began a new project/app called Daily News, which is essentially a single-page app for a user to see current events an news covered by different news sources.
+For this one, I am experimenting with Next.js, third-part APIs, react-responsive, and jest for testing.
+Today, I created a next.js app and added the app name and styled it using google fonts and styled components.
+- More leetcode
+  - did FizzBuzz problem, which I understand on a deep level, as I usually have done and Leetcode would not accept my solution even thoguh it compiled on my local device.
+Leetcode is dumb but Imma keep doing it.